coasttech/jellyfin-plugin-doviremux/README.md

 # jellyfin-plugin-doviremux
-A giant hack that remuxes my Dolby Vision videos from MKV to MP4, so that my WebOS-based LG TV can play them.
+A giant hack that remuxes my Dolby Vision videos from MKV to MP4 so that my WebOS-based LG TV can play them.
+It's useful for anyone whose devices or Jellyfin default to Dolby Vision when both Dolby Vision and HDR10 tracks exist, letting them remove Dolby Vision with a simple plugin.

 ## How to use
 > [!WARNING]